just-install/registry/CONTRIBUTING.md

 ## Acceptable and Unacceptable Content

-Almost everything under the sun is allowed, with the following exceptions:
+Almost everything under the sun is allowed, with the following **exceptions**:

+- **Anything from Oracle**: It's a legal minefield.
+Sorry.
 - **Bundles**: Some applications bundle other software with their installer.
 For example, some popular utility app bundles the Chrome browser.
 Such software will be rejected unless its installer provides a way to exclude installation of bundled software, either automatically for